-Editor’s note: The Rev. Wendy Tajima, executive presbyter of the Presbytery of San Gabriel, wrote this story for the presbytery’s recent newsletter about a young man from Cameroon named Bertrand.
-Bertrand is university-educated, a devout Catholic (he made his own rosary out of thread while at the detention center in Adelanto, California), and was working with youth for a non-governmental organization (NGO) when he was warned that the government had targeted him.
+Wendy Tajima, Executive Presbyter in the Presbytery of San Gabriel, wrote this story about a young man from Cameroon named Bertrand for their recent newsletter.
+Bertrand is university-educated, a devout Catholic (he made his own rosary out of thread while at Adelanto), and was working with youth for an NGO when he was warned that the government had targeted him.
 He left Cameroon on April 10, 2019, spent five months going through Latin America and then five more months at Adelanto, which is housing migrants not only from Latin America but also Africa and China.
 He was released on February 12, 2020.

-Presbyterian Disaster Assistance began partnering with the presbytery in 2019 to support its new ministry organizing congregations to accompany asylum seekers.
-In sharing this with PDA, Tajima said, “This story gives a very specific picture of how your generous grants impact people’s lives, with the tremendous support of several of our member churches.
+Presbyterian Disaster Assistance began partnering with San Gabriel in 2019 to support its new ministry organizing congregations to accompany asylum seekers.
+In sharing this with us Wendy said, “This story gives a very specific picture of how your generous grants impact people’s lives, with the tremendous support of several of our member churches.
 There are so many other stories of people taking initiative to show care, faith, and solidarity with the migrants in our areas.
 This is just one.”

-TEMPLE CITY, California — Last week I mentioned that Steve Wiebe, executive pastor of Pasadena Presbyterian Church (PPC) and I were on our way to Adelanto Detention Center to be at a court hearing for our Cameroonian friend Bertrand.
+Last week I mentioned that Steve Wiebe, executive pastor of Pasadena Presbyterian Church (PPC) and I were on our way to Adelanto Detention center to be at a court hearing for our Cameroonian friend Bertrand.
 We met Bertrand in November 2019, during a group visit coordinated by our Immigrant Accompaniment Organizer, Kristi van Nostran.

 Upon our arrival, we felt positive because there were only two cases scheduled for that courtroom that morning.
 The first case was a father of three daughters.
-His wife had come to the United States from El Salvador with the two elder girls long ago, and now they are all U.S. citizens; the third daughter was born here.
+His wife had come to the USA from El Salvador with the two elder girls long ago, and now they are all US citizens; the third daughter was born here.
 The father came in without documents to join them and was detained.
-This was to be his last court hearing, and the oldest daughter said they expected to hear either that he would be released or deported.
+This was to be his last court hearing, and the oldest daughter said they expected to hear either that he would be released, or deported.